Skip to Content

 Protecting Your Finances During a Divorce

-During divorce proceedings, property which was acquired during your marriage will be inspected and divided up according to a formula that is outlined in law.
-This can unfortunately be the source of much discord between spouses, particularly if the court awards the property unequally.
+During divorce proceedings, property that was acquired during your marriage will be inspected and divided according to a formula that is outlined in law.
+This can unfortunately, be the source of much discord between spouses, particularly if the court awards the property unequally.
 When children are involved, property division is much more complicated.

 Need help with property division in your divorce?